Casey Jones State Trail

 Three separate segments make up the Casey Jones State Trail, which is one of the first state trails authorized by Minnesota state trail legislation in the 1960s.
 The rail-trail is named for the engineer immortalized in the “Ballad of Casey Jones.”
 In 1900 in Mississippi, the engineer “died at the throttle” when the train he was conducting collided with another train.

 As for the trail itself, it courses through remnants of tallgrass prairie, providing glimpses of wind towers as it travels through woodland ravines amid a sea of agricultural land.
 The longest section, from Pipestone to just beyond Woodstock, occupies an inactive railroad corridor for 13 miles.
-This section is paved for 5 miles immediately east of Pipestone.
+The trail is paved between Pipestone and Woodstock.
 The remaining 8 miles that continue to County Road 65 east of Woodstock are currently scheduled for grading and are being surfaced in aggregate.

 Another section runs from CR 26 east for just 1.5 miles into the small town of Lake Wilson.